 Europe is oil dependant, and has a very large Muslim immigrant population; as well as a history of anti-Semitism.

 Russia has a classically anti-Semitic history, and has aspirations of renewed world influence among Israel's enemies.

 The United States remains the only significant nation on Israel's side!
 But.

 George Bush's government was Israel's best friend, but was replaced by a liberal, anti-Israel government.
-President Obama
+U.S. President

 Protection of Israel, military support and supplies, comes second to defence of America's wellbeing.
 Israel could be sold out to help the USA and friends extricate themselves from Iraq, Afghanistan or wherever.